Stablecoins: What they are and why they work

 When deciding whether to buy and sell currencies, traders will consider the issuing country’s economic performance, its resources and its political stability.
 This was seen in 2016, when traders rushed to sell their pounds because they thought Brexit would dent Britain’s future trading prospects.

 What’s more, central banks can pull certain levers to manipulate the supply-demand balance of their currencies.
-For example the US Federal Reserve can manipulate the value of the dollar by printing more money (which causes its value to drop) or raising interest rates (which causes its value to rise).
+The U.S. Federal Reserve, for example, can manipulate the value of the dollar by printing more money (which causes its value to drop) or raising interest rates (which causes its value to rise).

 Crypto doesn’t have these backstops.
 Coins and tokens aren’t underpinned by countries or central banks: the only thing that matters is the reputation of the currency itself.
 This is supply and demand in its purest form.